 H.C.R.
 No. 36, 79th Regular Session of the Texas Legislature

 Beginning September 1, 2011, donations to help build the monument are matched dollar-for-dollar by the Texas Historical Commission to a maximum $500,000.
-Monument groundbreaking is scheduled in March and dedication is anticipated in Fall 2013.
+Monument groundbreaking is scheduled in March and dedication is March 29, 2014.

 The Texas legislature has also declared March 29 to be Vietnam Veterans Day.
 In association with that week’s celebrations of Vietnam War service, a Groundbreaking Ceremony for the Texas Capitol Vietnam Veterans Monument will be held March 24 and 25, 2013.
 Volunteers are invited to participate in a Reading of The Names of the Texans who died in the Vietnam War.

 Vietnam War veterans often say, “I left Vietnam, but Vietnam never left me.”
 At its height in the late 1960′s, some 500,000 Americans were deployed to Southeast Asia, thousands of them from Texas.
 The Lone Star State was second only to California in the number of its sons and daughters sent to Vietnam.
 When their nation called, Texans of every stripe left the small towns and big cities and farms and ranches to serve in every capacity in the difficult and bloody fight.